Today's Articles

 Racial Segregation In America, a story

 *Racial segregation in the United States of America is affirmed on November 19, 1862.
-This is the exclusion of facilities and services to communities based on race.
+These were (are) laws that excluded facilities and services to communities based on race.

 Integration in the United States on racial grounds is not the opposite of segregation.
 Segregation is mainly used for the legally or socially enforced separation of African Americans from whites.
 Still, it also references the alienation of other nonwhites from white and mainstream American communities.
 While mainly referring to the physical separation and provision of separate facilities, it can also refer to other indicators such as bans against interracial marriage (enforced with anti-miscegenation laws) and the separation of roles within an institution.
 Notably, in the United States Armed Forces, up until 1948, black units were typically separated from white units but were still led by white officers.
 The one exception before that was the Tuskegee Airmen.